 Keeping a cycle journal not only allows you to track the length of each part of your cycle, but also symptoms that go with it.
 You’ll start to see patterns like when you might be in hermit mode, when you’re feeling your most outgoing or creative, and how your cycle syncs up with your sex life.

 Remember that it can take time to decode your cycle, especially if you’re working with any hormonal imbalances or reproductive health disorders.
+We encourage you to monitor your periods over three to four cycles, to notice if there are any significant changes.
 Have patience with your body, and yourself as you embark on this new phase of understanding.

 Dr. Shree Datta is a Consultant Obstetrician and Gynaecologist in London, specialising in women’s health including all menstrual problems such as fibroids and endometriosis.
 Dr. Shree is a keen advocate for patient choice, having written numerous articles and books to promote patient and clinician information.
 Her vision resonates with INTIMINA, with the common goals of demystifying periods and delivering the best possible care to her patients

 Natasha (she/her) is a full-spectrum doula and health+wellness copywriter.
 Her work focuses on deconstructing the shame, stigma, and barriers people carry around birth, sex, health, and beyond, to help people navigate through their lives with more education and empowerment.
 You can connect with Natasha on IG @natasha.s.weiss.